 Simple English definitions for legal terms

-Read a random definition: apparatus limitation
+Read a random definition: fact finder (finder of fact)

 Term: CASU CONSIMILI